wp-plugins/link-checker/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==
+= 1.0.0-beta.3
+*Release Date - 21th August, 2015*
+*Please note that the plugin was not changed, just the backend service.*

+* The Link Checker is now able to detect the same dead link on multiple pages.
+Until now the Link Checker only showed the first page where the dead link was found.
+* Pages, blocked by the robots.txt file, were not parsed in earlier version.
+This is fixed now.
+* Fixed an issue with the evaluation of the HTML base tag.
+A base tag href value with a trailing slash was not evaluated correctly before.
+* Implemented a timeout on the connection.
+URLs which time out are shown with an error 500 in the Link Checker.
+* Some smaller bug fixes and performance improvements.

+= 1.0.0-beta.2 =
+*Release Date - 14th August, 2015*

+* Changed menu position to a more unique one.

 = 1.0.0-beta.1 =
 *Release Date - 8th August, 2015*